arthurkushman/php-wss/README.md

 PHP7 support since version 1.3 - with types, returns and better function implementations.

-PS U'll see the processes increase named "php-wssc" as CPP (Connections Per-Process) will grow and decrease while stack will lessen.
+PS U'll see the processes increase named "php-wss" as CPP (Connections Per-Process) will grow and decrease while stack will lessen.
-For instance, if set 100 CPP and there are 128 connections - You will be able to see 2 "php-wssc" processes with for ex.: `ps aux | grep php-wssc`
+For instance, if set 100 CPP and there are 128 connections - You will be able to see 2 "php-wss" processes with for ex.: `ps aux | grep php-wss`